milestesta/RMT_Tokamak/README.md

 $$\delta: \text{ triangularity of the LCFS, must be between 0 and 1.}$$
 $$\kappa: \text{ The elongation of the LCFS.}$$

-This parameterization is known as the "Miller Geometry", and was first introduced in the paper "Noncircular, finite aspect ratio, local equilibrium model" by Miller, Chu, Greene, Lin-Liu and Waltz in the lat 90s.
+This parameterization is known as the "Miller Geometry", and was first introduced in the paper "Noncircular, finite aspect ratio, local equilibrium model" by Miller, Chu, Greene, Lin-Liu, and Waltz in the late 90s.
 As this paper is behind a pay-wall, we do not attach it, and merely provide the DOI link: (https://doi.org/10.1063/1.872666)

 The toroidal current chosen is specified via physical intuition from transport codes/experiments.
 For the Solov'ev, the current is chosen as it is an exact solution to the GS equation.
 For the miller, a physically reasonable choice is specified, though the user is welcome to implement their own currents as guided by results from their own transport simulations/experiments.